Dynamic Link Network Emulation: a Model-based Design: Emulator Architecture

 The \textbf{Emulator Manager} is the main component and the central processing unit.
 It has a single instance per physical machine and it is composed of several independent modules in charge of the management, deployment and verification of the emulator components for a given network description (input for the emulation).
 In addition, it is responsible for providing, within the same physical host, the containers or virtual machines required for each emulated device as well as their own emulated network specifications.

-The \textbf{Verification Module} fulfills several tasks.
+The \textbf{Input/Output Processing Module} fulfills several tasks.
 First, since our emulation platform relies on state-of-the-art virtualization (or container-based) solutions, it is in charge of creating and maintaining a network model that later is used by other modules to implement the necessary infrastructure elements for each emulation.
-To achieve this, we utilize a formal network description (the interested reader may refer to \cite{repo}) that contains both, the properties of the network topology as well as various network parameters in terms of first order logic formulas verified throughout the emulation by a satisfiability modulo theories solver.
-Once the model is built, it allows to check the properties of interest against the emulator \cite{emul_verif_nca2020}.
-Finally, the module is also in charge of parsing and verifying the file to generate dynamic traffic scenarios between the components of an emulated network as well as the debugging output of the platform. \\
+To achieve this, we utilize a formal network description (specification) in terms of first order logic formulas verified throughout the emulation by a satisfiability modulo theories solver.
+Indeed, the network topology can be verified using model checking strategies before its actual implementation, as well as at run-time, to assure that certain properties of interest hold for the static network instances \cite{emul_verif_nca2020}.
+Finally, the module is also in charge of parsing and verifying the file to generate dynamic traffic scenarios between the components of an emulated network as well as the debugging output of the platform.
+An example of a network description is given in Listing 1 (for the network in Figure~\ref{fig:ex_dyn_net}.